 Carefully Guard Your Social Security Card and Number

 Your Social Security Number is one of the most critical identifiers you have in the United States.
 It would be best if you took great care to keep it confidential except when necessary to provide like applying for credit, making large purchases, or loans.
 Thieves and scammers will go to extreme lengths to try and get this number from you so that they can steal your identity and take out loans in your name and obtain other benefits.

-Be cautious of giving out in emails, phone, or online.
+Be cautious of giving it out in emails, by phone, or online.
 As a rule of thumb, always keep your SSN and card in a safe place and do not keep it on your person for everyday activities.

 SS5 Form Frequently Asked Questions

 Below are some frequently asked questions about how to apply for a social security card online as well as how to get a temporary card and

 How do I access the application for a Social Security card online?

 You can apply for a social security card online through this Social Security website, but only if you request a replacement card.
 If you are trying to get a Social Security Card for the first time, you must mail in the SS-5 application form along with support documents or take them to a Social Security office in person.